codepath/android_guides/Leveraging-the-GSON-Library.md

 #### Mapping camel case field names

 There is also the option to specify how Java field names should map to JSON keys by default.
 For instance, the Rotten Tomatoes API response includes an `mpaa_rating` key in the JSON response.
-If we followed Java conventions and named this variable as `mpaaRating`, then we could need to add a `SerializedName` decorator:
+If we followed Java conventions and named this variable as `mpaaRating`, then we would have to add a `SerializedName` decorator to map them correctly:

 ```java
 class Response {